Transparency Statement on Human Trafficking and Modern Slavery (in compliance with the Modern Slavery Act 2015 (the "Act"))

 3.1 Nature of supply chain

 We provide legal services on a global basis.
 The supply chain that supports our business and provides the platform that enables us to provide legal services to clients is broad.
 It comprises a wide range of suppliers, from small/medium enterprises (SMEs) to global corporates, across many jurisdictions, including jurisdictions where there is a higher risk of forced labour.
-To illustrate the breadth of our supply chain, it encompasses products and services from IT hardware and software, knowledge management services, office design, fit-out and maintenance, recruitment agents and temporary staff provision, cleaning and catering services, through to outsourced services such as IT service desk and document production.
+To illustrate the breadth of our supply chain, it encompasses products and services from IT hardware and software, knowledge management services, office design, fit-out and maintenance, recruitment agents and temporary staff provision, cleaning and catering services, through to outsourced services such as document production.
 This range means that we consider our supply chain to be our primary area of risk from a forced labour perspective.

 3.2 Assessing risk through supplier due diligence